PagerDuty/developer-docs/docs/app-integration-development/11-Publish-Your-App.md

 # Publish your App

-Once you're done building an app, you can publish it publically, to share with all PagerDuty customers.
+Once you are done building an app, you can publish it to share with all PagerDuty customers.
 Publishing is completely optional.

 ## Manage Distribution